mongodb/terraform-provider-mongodbatlas/website/docs/guides/Programmatic-API-Key-upgrade-guide-1.10.0.html.markdown

 ---

 # MongoDB Atlas Provider: Programmatic API Key Upgrade Guide in v1.10.0
-In Terraform MongoDB Atlas Provider v1.10.0, some improvements were introduced which mainly focus on the MongoDB Atlas Programmatic API Keys (PAK) handling.
-The improvements introduce a much more sustainable way to manage PAK project assignment lifecycle over the long term versus being embedded in the project resource.
-This guide will help you to transition smoothly from the previous version which this resource was first released (v1.8.0) to the new version (v1.10.0).
+In Terraform MongoDB Atlas Provider v1.10.0, we've focused on refining the management of MongoDB Atlas Programmatic API Keys (PAK) for enhanced sustainability and ease of use over the long term.
+Hence, rather than embedding the PAK project assignment lifecycle in the `mongodbatlas_project` resource, as done previously, we've implemented a more efficient and intuitive assignment process by including in `mongodbatlas_project_api_key` resource.
+This guide aims to provide you with a smooth transition from the initial release version of PAK management in v1.8.0 to the new version as part of v1.10.0.

 For comprehensive Upgrade Guide on all v1.10.0 modifications see [here](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/1.10.0-upgrade-guide).